MaterializeInc/materialize/doc/user/content/ops/optimization.md

 #### Further Optimize with Late Materialization

-Even with delta joins, Materialize can potentially maintain much more data in memory than is needed.
-You can further optimize your multi-way joins with late materialization using this recipe:
+Materialize can further optimize memory usage - using a pattern known as late materialization - when joining relations containing primary and foreign key constraints.

 1. Create indexes on the primary keys of your input collections.
 Example:
     ```sql
     CREATE INDEX pk_lineitem ON lineitem (l_orderkey, l_linenumber);